milessabin/spray-json-shapeless/README.md

 __1) Install scala-mode__

-ENSIME is designed to compliment scala-mode (or any other scala language mode). scala-mode can be found in the Scala distribution under ./misc/scala-tool-support/emacs/
+ENSIME is designed to compliment scala-mode (or any other scala language mode). scala-mode can be found in the Scala distribution under ./misc/scala-tool-support/emacs/.
+The rest of the steps assume your scala-mode is installed and working correctly.

 __2) Install ensime-mode__

 Download the ENSIME distribution from the github [downloads page](http://github.com/aemoncannon/ensime/downloads).
 Unpack the ENSIME distribution into a directory of your choosing.

 Add the following lines to your .emacs file:

-    (require 'scala-mode)
-    (add-to-list 'auto-mode-alist '("\\.scala$" . scala-mode))
+    ;; Load the ensime lisp code...
     (add-to-list 'load-path "ENSIME_ROOT/elisp/")
     (require 'ensime)

+    ;; This step causes the ensime-mode to be started whenever ;; scala-mode is started for a buffer.
+You may have to customize this step ;; if you're not using the standard scala mode.
     (add-hook 'scala-mode-hook 'ensime-scala-mode-hook)

+    ;; MINI HOWTO:
-    ;; MINI HOWTO: open .scala file.
-Ensure bin/server.sh is executable.
-M-x ensime
+    ;; Open .scala file.
+M-x ensime (once per project)

 __3) Verify Permissions__